 What are “Dogs Like Pluto?”

 “Dogs Like Pluto” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Pluto is 1 yr old.
 He’s very sweet, loyal & snuggly.
 He has a lot of energy but can also be catlike.
 He has a muscular build.
 He’s brown w/ white markings.
 He has a little white stripe on top of his head & a white tip at the end of his tail.
 He’s originally from the Jacksboro, TN area.
 His previous owners were moving & didn’t want to bring him w/, so they surrendered him at the Campbell Co Animal Shelter.
 He was then transferred to the Wisconsin Humane Society.
 Currently lives in Milwaukee, WI.”